 The Console Charge is Just to Milk more Money

-Consoles, unlike most of the PC distribution platforms, charge developers when they give codes beyond a small amount of codes at the start.
-Unlike Steam in particular, where a developer can just tell Valve they want any amount of codes and then retail them from their site or third party portals or give to backers, consoles want a cut from every sale.
+Consoles, unlike most PC distribution platforms, charge developers when they give codes beyond a small number of codes at the start.
+Unlike Steam in particular, where a developer can just tell Valve they want any amount of codes and then retail them from their site or third-party portals or give them to backers, consoles want a cut from every sale.
 That is how they make their money even with the expense of creating and maintaining the consoles as well as certifying releases and updates.

 I don’t know the exact charge of it, but from what I’ve heard around, $18 sounds in the neighborhood one would expect there.
 This is a case of actually being smart there to make sure that a significant amount of funds aren’t forced to go from funding to reward delivery and appears to be a case of Tim Schafer learning from experience.